YuanjianLi/yuanjianli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My interdisciplinary research focuses on **AI for Next-Generation Wireless Systems**.
+My long-term goal is to build an **Ecosystem of AI and Wireless**.

 Two zoomed-in examples are

 - Deep Reinforcement Learning (DRL)-enabled joint computation and communication resource coordination for many-UAV many-user multi-access edge computing (MEC) in the Internet of Things (IoT) scenarios.
-- Machine learning (ML)-aided sparsity-aware channel estimation and efficient receiver design for Terahertz (THz) ultra-massive multiple-input multiple-output (UM-MIMO) transmissions, where near-field communication characteristics are highlighted.
+- Model-driven machine learning (ML)-aided sparsity-aware channel estimation and efficient receiver design for Terahertz (THz) ultra-massive multiple-input multiple-output (UM-MIMO) transmissions, where near-field communication characteristics are highlighted.

 Broadly speaking, my research expertise and interests include

-1. THz UM-MIMO Transmissions
-1. Near-Field Communications
+1. Artificial Intelligence (AI)-Native Sixth-Generation (6G) Wireless Systems
+1. Internet of Intelligent Things (IoT)
+2. Non-Terrestrial Communications (e.g., Drone-Aided Networks)
-1. DRL-Driven Joint Communication and Computation Resource Management
+1. (Scalable/Multi-Agent) DRL-Driven Joint Communication and Computation Resource Management for Multi-Access Edge Computing
-1. Space-Air-Ground Integrated Networks
+1. Compressive Sensing (CS)- and Machine Learning (ML)-Aided Channel Estimation for THz UM-MIMO Systems
-1. Quantum Machine Learning (QML) for Next-Generation Wireless Systems
+2. Quantum Machine Learning (QML) for Next-Generation Wireless Systems
 1. Secure and Covert Communications

 > I have authored over *20 papers* in the **interdisciplinary** research direction of wireless communications and signal processing, machine learning, and quantum computing, in top-tier journals and prestigious conferences including IEEE TWC, IEEE TCOM, IEEE WCL, IEEE GLOBECOM, and IEEE ICC.
 I am also an active **reviewer** for these journals, conferences and beyond.
 I have authored **9 CN patents** in the fields of wireless communications and signal processing.
 I served as a **session chair** for IEEE ICC 2022: Selected Areas in Communications: Machine Learning for Communications Track - Networks.